samir64/piqla/README.md

 >
 >___(This message is temperory)___

-This version of Pinq just supports "Pinq to array"
+This version of Piqla just supports "Piqla to array"

 ## Available methods